 But a person who doesn’t think about anybody else, and who’s got very little going on inside their skull, is boring…if you try to enrich your personality by taking a course in “how to win friends and influence people,” or “how to be a real person,” you become just a washout.
 Because you’ll be in a sort of small circle, as it were.
 You’ll be like someone who tried to get good nutrition by biting his nails, and then the fingers next, and then half an arm gone and so on.
 You’re entirely nourishing yourself with yourself.
 Alan Watts (via stevenisbolo)

-Anonymous asked: what do you know about the atraction law? i was wondering if i can use it, cause im inlove with one friendofmine and i dont know if anything'sever goint to happen. but i love him and wouldlike to know if i can do something mentally to make it happen. namaste
+Anonymous said: what do you know about the atraction law? i was wondering if i can use it, cause im inlove with one friendofmine and i dont know if anything'sever goint to happen. but i love him and wouldlike to know if i can do something mentally to make it happen. namaste

 As I understand it, the Law of Attraction is the idea (popularized in “The Secret”) that you can get things you want by keeping them in your consciousness.
 You visualize yourself having something, and if you do it right and enough, eventually the thing you want comes to you.